Genomon-Project/paplot-doc/about.rst

 About
 ************************

-| Paplot is a suite of prorams to create various dynamic and interactive figures for cancer genome analysis.
+| Paplot is a suite of programs to create various dynamic and interactive reports for cancer genome analysis.

 .. image:: image/mutation_list.PNG
   :scale: 100%